top of page

 Ellie Price

-Ellie grew up on the Sunshine Coast and completed a Bachelor of Speech Pathology at the University of Queensland.
+Ellie (she/her) grew up on the Sunshine Coast and completed a Bachelor of Speech Pathology at the University of Queensland.
 Ellie has been practicing Speech Pathology for over three years in rural and remote Queensland communities.
 Ellie has been working as a rural generalist and enjoys seeing both Paediatric and adult clients.
 Ellie has a passion for increasing access and availability to medical services for people living in Australia.

 Ellie has previous experience both delivering and receiving voice therapy and assessment.
 She believes in helping others reach a level of communication that is functional and allows them to participate and complete daily tasks that are important to the individual.